byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

     *How does the number of bytes allocated for `s2` compare to the declared number of bytes for `s2`?*

- 3. `memprint()` is a function included right in `learn_c.c`.
-It simply prints the contents of an array of type `char []`, byte-by-byte, to standard output using the designated format.

-    Call `memprint()` on `s1` three times using `s1_len`, first showing each byte/character value as hexadecimal (i.e., format `"%02x"`), then showing each byte/character value as decimal (i.e., format `"%d"`), then showing each byte/character value as its ASCII representation (i.e., format `"%c"`).
-What you are seeing is the representation of the contents of `s1`, both as the 8-bit decimal and hexadecimal integer values for each byte and as their ASCII equivalent.

-    a. *What is the value of the "extra" byte allocated for `s1`?*  (That byte value is the very definition of what makes `s1` a "string" in C.)

-    b. *What is the ASCII character associated with the hexadecimal value 0x23?* (Hint: See the man page for `ascii`.)

-    c. *What is the hexadecimal value of the ASCII character `z` (lower case)?* (Hint: See the man page for `ascii`.)
+ 6. `s3` is a pointer, and the bytes associated with its value (i.e., the bytes that contain the address it refers to) are also allocated on the stack.
+Because it is assigned the address of `s1`, it also happens to refer to bytes on the stack (i.e., because it now refers to the same bytes as `s1`).
+However, even though the size of the array it refers to in this example is known, in a real scenario, it might point to anything, and there is no way at compile-time for that to be known.

+    Save the value returned from `sizeof()` as `s3_len`, and then print `s3_len` on a line by itself, using `printf()`.

+    *How does the number of bytes pointed to by `s3` compare to the output of `sizeof()`?
+Briefly explain your answer.* (Hint: Memory addresses on an x86-64 system are 64 bits long.)

+ 7. `s4` is a pointer, and the bytes associated with its value (i.e., the bytes that contain the address it refers to) is also allocated on the stack.
+Because it is assigned the return value of `malloc()`, it refers to bytes allocated on the heap.
+Even though the values in this example are hard-coded, in a real scenario, the number value might be arbitrary (e.g., could be the value of a variable); in either case, the bytes are not allocated until run-time.
+Use the `sizeof()` operator against `s4`.

+    Save the value returned from `sizeof()` as `s4_len`, and then print `s4_len` on a line by itself, using `printf()`.

+    *How does the number of bytes pointed to by `s4` compare to the output of `sizeof()`?
+Briefly explain your answer.* (Hint: Memory addresses on an x86-64 system are 64 bits long.)

+ 8. Run the program with `valgrind`:

+    ```
+    $ valgrind ./learn_c test.txt
+    ```

+    *How many bytes are "in use" at exit?
+In other words, how many have been allocated on the heap with `malloc()` but not `free()`d?*

+ 9. Immediately after printing out the return value of `sizeof()` for `s4`, use `free()` to de-allocate the memory associated with `s4`.
+Run the following
+    again:

+    ```
+    $ valgrind ./learn_c test.txt
+    ```

+    *How many bytes are "in use" at exit?
+In other words, how many have been allocated on the heap with `malloc()` but not `free()`d?*

+You should now have an understanding of how bytes are allocated -- both on the stack and on the heap, and for strings as well as arrays of arbitrary byte value.

-# Part 2
+# Part 2 - Arrays, Strings, Pointers, and Shared Content

+In this section, you will perform some hands-on exercises to better understand how arrays, strings, and pointers are used by the compiler to reference the content they refer to, whether on the stack or on the heap.

- 4. Print out the address of (i.e., using the `&` operator) of each of the variables `s1`, `s2`, and `s3`, as a long unsigned integer in decimal format (i.e., format `"%lu"`), each on a line by itself.
+ 10. Print out the address of (i.e., using the `&` operator) of each of the variables `s1`, `s2`, and `s3`, as a long unsigned integer in decimal format (i.e., format `"%lu"`), each on a line by itself.

      The C compiler will complain that you are passing `char *` where a `long unsigned int` was expected.
-Usually, that means that you are doing something wrong!
+Usually that means that you are doing something wrong!
 For this exercise, you can tell the compiler to simply treat the value like a `long unsigned int` by explicitly type-casting it as such.
 To do so, preface it with `(long unsigned int)`.
-Please note that this does not change anything with regard to the value of the pointer;
-    it merely tells the compiler that you are using it differently.
+Please note that this does not change anything with regard to the _value_ of the pointer; it merely tells the compiler that you are using it differently.

      Note that this exercise has nothing to do with the actual _value_ of the variables, which will be compared in a subsequent question.
 Rather, this only has to do with the memory addresses of the variables themselves.

      *Do any of the variables have the same address on the stack?
 If so, which and why?*

- 5. Print out the address _referred to_ (i.e., its pointer value) by each of the variables `s1`, `s2`, and `s3` as a long unsigned integer in decimal format (i.e., format `"%lu"`), each on a line by itself.
-Since all these variables refer to arrays/strings, you can also think of each referred-to addresses as that of the _first byte/character_ in each array/string referred to.
+ 11. Print out the address _referred to_ by (i.e., the pointer _value_ of) each
+     of the variables `s1`, `s2`, and `s3` as a long unsigned integer in decimal format (i.e., format `"%lu"`), each on a line by itself.
+Since all these variables refer to arrays/strings, you can also think of each referred-to address as the address of the _first byte/character_ in each array/string referred to.

-    See the comment on type casting from question 4.
+     See the comment on type casting from question 10.

      Note that while `s1`, `s2`, and `s3` are _declared_ differently, they
      effectively act the same, in that:

      - When represented as a (long unsigned)  _integer_ value (i.e., format `"%lu"`), `printf()` uses the referred-to address (i.e., the _pointer value_) as a replacement.
      - When represented as a _string_ value (i.e., format `"%s"`), `printf()` uses the values _at_ the referred-to address (i.e., the string contents) as a replacement.

      However, one difference between `char[]` and `char *` is that for `char[]`, the address of the variable is _also_ the address _referred to_ by the variable.
 That means that there is no changing the _referred-to address_ (or _pointer value__) of a variable declared `char[]`.

-    a. *For any of the variables, is the referred-to address (i.e., the pointer value) the same as the _address_ of the variable itself (i.e., the answer to question 4)?
+     *For any of the variables, is the referred-to address (i.e., the pointer value) the same as the _address_ of the variable itself (i.e., the output associated with question 10)?
 If so, which and why?*  Hint: See explanatory text in this question.

-    b. *Do any of the variables reference the same content?
+ 12. *Do any of the variables reference the same content?
 That is, are any of the addresses / pointer values the same between `s1`, `s2`, and/or `s3`?
      If so, which and why?*

- 6. Use `printf()` to print out the contents of each of the array/string variables `s1`, `s2`, and `s3`, i.e., using the `"%s"` format, each on a line by itself.
+ 13. Use `printf()` to print out the contents of each of the array/string variables `s1`, `s2`, and `s3`, i.e., using the `"%s"` format, each on a line by itself.

-    *Which pairs of arrays/strings have the same content and why?*
+     *Which arrays/strings have equal content and why?*

- 7. Compare the following pairs of pointer values using the equality operator, `==`: `s1` and `s2`; `s1` and `s3`; `s2` and `s3`.
+ 14. Compare the following pairs of pointer values using the equality operator, `==`: `s1` and `s2`; `s1` and `s3`; `s2` and `s3`.
 In each case, print
-    "s1 == s2" (replacing the variable names, as appropriate) on its own line if the values are equal and "s1 != s2" otherwise.
+     "s1 == s2" (replacing the variable names, as appropriate) on its own line if the values are equal.

+     The C compiler will warn that you are comparing two pointer values and that the more deliberate way to do this is to point compare the addresses of the _first byte/character_ in each array/string referred to.
+This is true!
+And if that warning is heeded (and the code is changed), then it will be clearer to you and anyone else looking at the code it is not _content_ being compared but rather addresses.
+And that is the entire point of this exercise.
+Thus, `s1 == s2` is equivalent to `&s1[0] == &s2[0]`, but the latter is more explicit.

-    *Which pairs of arrays/strings have the same pointer values and why?*
+     *Which arrays/strings have the same pointer values (i.e., refer to the same memory locations) and why?*

- 8. Compare the values of the strings referenced by the following pairs of pointers, using the `strcmp()` function: `s1` and `s2`; `s1` and `s3`; `s2` and `s3`.
-In each case, print "s1 == s2" (replacing the variable names, as appropriate) on its own line if the values are equal and "s1 != s2" otherwise.
+ 15. Compare the values of the strings referenced by the following pairs of pointers, using the `strcmp()` function: `s1` and `s2`; `s1` and `s3`; `s2` and `s3`.
+In each case, print "s1 == s2" (replacing the variable names, as appropriate) on its own line if the values are equal.

-    *Which pairs of arrays/strings have the same content and why?*
-    (Hint: Answer the same as for question 6).
+     *Based on the output, which of arrays/strings have equal content (i.e., the values of the bytes they point to are the same) and why?* (Hint: Your answer should be consistent with the answer for question 13).

- 9. Note the existing code immediately before question 9.
-Now repeat the instructions for question 6.
+ 16. Note the existing code placed at the start of question 16.
+Now repeat the instructions for question 13.

-    *For which arrays/strings has the content changed from question 6, and why?*
+     *For which arrays/strings has the content changed from question 13, and why?*

- 10. Repeat the instructions for question 7.
+ 17. Repeat the instructions for question 14.

-     *Has the equivalence of pointer values changed from question 7?
+     *Has the equivalence of pointer values changed from question 14?
 Why or why not?*

- 11. Repeat the instructions for question 8.
+ 18. Repeat the instructions for question 15.

-     *Has the equivalence of content changed from Question 8?
+     *Has the equivalence of content changed from question 15?
 Why or why not?*

+You should now have an understanding of how memory is referenced and compared by the compiler when arrays and pointers are used.

-# Part 3
+# Part 3 - Equivalence of Byte Values Using Different Representations

- 12. Compare the values of the bytes referenced by the following pairs of pointers, using the `memcmp()` function (not `strcmp()`!):
+ 19. Compare the values of the bytes referenced by the following pairs of pointers, using the `memcmp()` function (not `strcmp()`!):
      `s1` and `s2`; `s1` and `s3`; `s2` and `s3`.
 In each case, print
-     "s1 == s2" (replacing the variable names, as appropriate) on its own line if the values are equal and "s1 != s2" otherwise.
+     "s1 == s2" (replacing the variable names, as appropriate) on its own line if the values are equal.

-     *Which pairs of arrays/strings have the same content and why?*
-     (Hint: See both the Intro and question 3).
+     *Which arrays/strings have the same content and why?* (Hint: See both the Intro and questions 2 through 4).

-# Part 4
+# Part 4 - String Comparison

+In this section, you will perform some hands-on exercises to better understand how to compare and copy both strings and arrays of arbitrary values in C.

- 13. Compare the values of the bytes referenced by pointers `s1` and `s2`, using the `memcmp()` function (not `strcmp()`!).
-Print "s1 == s2" on its own line if the values are equal and "s1 != s2" otherwise.
+ 20. Compare the values of the bytes referenced by pointers `s1` and `s2`, using the `memcmp()` function (not `strcmp()`!).
+Print "s1 == s2" on its own line if the values are equal.

      *Does `memcmp()` indicate that the arrays have the same content?
 Why or why not?*

- 14. Compare the values of the bytes referenced by pointers `s1` and `s2`, using the `strcmp()` function (not `memcmp()`!).
-Print "s1 == s2" on its own line if the values are equal and "s1 != s2" otherwise.
+ 21. Compare the values of the bytes referenced by pointers `s1` and `s2`, using the `strcmp()` function (not `memcmp()`!).
+Print "s1 == s2" on its own line if the values are equal.

      *Does `strcmp()` indicate that the arrays have the same content?
 Why or why not?*

- 15. Use `memset()` to initialize every byte value in `s3` to `'z'` (or, equivalently, `0x7a`).
+ 22. Use `memset()` to initialize every byte value in `s3` to `'z'` (or, equivalently, `0x7a`).
 Then call `memprint()` on `s3` to show the hexadecimal value of each byte/character (i.e., format `"%02x"`).